joostschouten/newrelic4tapestry5/README.md

 The locale, request parameters and context parameters are stripped to allow for meaningfull performance monitoring of your pages and components.

-A generic [MarkupRendererFilter](http://tapestry.apache.org/current/apidocs/org/apache/tapestry5/services/MarkupRendererFilter.html) is used to add [Real User Monitoring](https://newrelic.com/docs/features/real-user-monitoring) to each pagerequest to also tracking your page loading and dom evaluation.
+A generic [MarkupRendererFilter](http://tapestry.apache.org/current/apidocs/org/apache/tapestry5/services/MarkupRendererFilter.html) is used to add [Real User Monitoring](https://newrelic.com/docs/features/real-user-monitoring) to each pagerequest to also track your page loading and dom evaluation.